-- (2) For Sport Psychologists and Coaches: Practitioners can educate their clients or athletes on the potential "dark side" of this technology.
-Educational sessions could cover strategies for managing social comparison and for building more intrinsic and stable sources of motivation. - (3) For App Developers and Sport Brands: There is an opportunity for developers to design more psychologically healthy platforms.
+- (4) For Runners: Runners should be encouraged to develop an awareness of their habits in using these applications.
+Engaging with social features more mindfully, for instance by limiting time spent viewing others' activities and focusing more on personal progress (personal bets) rather than rankings, may help to mitigate negative psychological effects. - (5) For Sport Psychologists and Coaches: Practitioners can educate their clients or athletes on the potential "dark side" of this technology.
+Educational sessions could cover strategies for managing social comparison and for building more intrinsic and stable sources of motivation. - (6) For App Developers and Sport Brands: There is an opportunity for developers to design more psychologically healthy platforms.
 Brands such as Tiento Apparel, which facilitate running communities, are in a unique position to promote a healthy sporting culture.
 They can encourage the use of features that focus on participation and personal progress, rather than purely competitive metrics, thereby creating a more supportive and less anxiety inducing digital environment.